-The parties do not have the option to object to arbitration by this arbiter.
+The parties do not have the option to object to arbitration by this arbiter unless a possible conflict of interest becomes apparent (see section C.2.2).

 2.2.
 Conflict of interest

 Arbiters with a direct conflict of interest in the dispute, including but not limited to cases where they represent one of the parties in the dispute, will exclude themselves as early as possible from the procedure.
 The next arbiter in the list will be put forward and will communicate with the parties.